 - Engineering Summer Program at University of Cantabria, Santander, Spain

 - International Summer Program at Technical University of Dortmund, Germany

 - Summer Program in Automotive Technology at University of Duisburg-Essen, Germany

 - International Development Summer Institute - Africa program

 Opportunities for undergraduates are available during the summer to spend eight to 12 weeks on a research internship in one of Penn Engineering's partner institutions abroad.
 The following is a listing of currently available options, including directions for applying.
 General questions may be directed to Joseph Sun, Penn Engineering Vice Dean for Academic Affairs, at firstname.lastname@example.org.

 Korea: Ulsan National Institute of Science and Technology

-Highly motivated and prepared SEAS undergraduates may apply to spend their summer at Ulsan National Institute of Science and Technology in Korea.
+Highly motivated and prepared SEAS undergraduates are encouraged to apply to spend their summer at Ulsan National Institute of Science and Technology in Korea.
 This 8-10 week internship will provide students with opportunities to engage in cutting-edge research in the fields of alternative energy and nanotechnology.
 No prior research experience is necessary.
 There is no Korean language fluency requirement to participate; all activity will be undertaken in English.
 This internship is open to all current freshmen to juniors in Penn Engineering.
 Stipend to cover transportation, housing and living expenses will be provided.
 This internship is supported by the National Science Foundation (NSF).
 Please send the following information to Dr. Daeyeon Lee: 1) your CV and 2) a short essay (~ 400 words) describing your motivation to participate in this program and your prior research experiences.
 Application deadline: February 15, 2014.